 According to Harvard Health Calories burned on the rowing machine in 30 minutes are as follows:

-A 155 pound person can burn 316 calories in 30 minutes of a vigorous rowing workout or 260 with a moderate rowing workout in 30 minutes, while a 185 pound person can burn 377 calories in 30 minutes of a vigorous rowing workout or 311 calories with a moderate rowing workout.
+A 155 pound person can burn 316 calories in 30 minutes of a vigorous rowing workout or 260 with a moderate rowing workout in 30 minutes, while a 185 pound person can burn 377 calories in a 30 minute vigorous rowing workout or 311 calories with a moderate rowing workout.

 It is cost efficient and time efficient

-This too is an obvious benefit to having workout equipment at home.
-You spend no money for transportation which not only saves you money but also the time it would take to get to the gym and back.
+This too is an obvious benefit to having workout equipment at your own home gym.
+Besides the fact that you can get rowing benefits even with one of those budget rowing machines out there, you spend no money for transportation which not only saves you money but also the time it would take to get to the gym and back.

 It’s compact and easy to store

-I mean heck some weight bench setups can have the same footprint as many rowing machines and the good thing about rowers is that they fold up and can be stored away out of sight when you are not using them.
+I mean heck some weight bench setups can have the same footprint as many rowing machines.
+Besides, what really makes these machines a great choice is that rowers fold up nicely.
+If you want to create enough workout space for other workouts, you can store it away out of sight.

 Convenience and flexibility